 Crushing and boiling mint leaves releases the oils and scent that creates a calming tea that you can use to help you relax and sleep.

-Pansies are a bright and cheerful plant that can keep ticks away that is very popular in gardens.
+Pansies are a bright and cheerful plant that can keep away ticks that is very popular in gardens.
 Most pansies have bright coloring ranging from yellow and purple to blue and red with black.
 They don’t have much of a scent, but the lighter smell is enough to make the ticks and mosquitos stay away.
 They grow well in flower beds, baskets, hanging baskets, and containers.
 You do have to trim pansies and deadhead them regularly to keep them healthy or they’ll grow spindly and die early.
 However, they’re very hardy and able to withstand different weather conditions.

 Pansies are very cheerful, and this makes them popular with both veteran and beginner gardeners alike.